UMN-Kernel-Object/ukoos/doc/tutorials/hardware.md

 # Hardware

+The hardware is not finalized so this isn't done yet but hopefully it will be soon.
+In order to checkout a development kit, ask an officer at a meeting; there should be someone guarding a box of them.
+If you want to check it out for longer, ask an officer -- we might require that you be working on a project, depending on how scarce they end up being.

 **TODO**
-We will be using a XXXX board and in order to checkout a development kit, ask an officer at a meeting; there should be someone guarding a box of them.
-If you want to check it out for longer, ask an officer -- we might require that you be working on a project, depending on how scarce they end up being.

-## **TODO** using the kit